roadrunner-server/roadrunner-docs/docs/en/customization/build.md

 > supported RoadRunner version is `v2023.x.x`.
 >
 > Failure to follow these guidelines may result in compatibility issues and
 > other problems.
-Please pay close attention to your configuration file to ensure proper use of official plugins.
+Please pay close attention to your configuration file to ensure proper use of plugins.

 You can use environment variables in the configuration file.
 This is useful when you want to keep the configuration file in the repository, but you don't want to expose your tokens or just want to pass them as arguments to the `vx` command.